apache/dolphinscheduler-website/development/en-us/backend/spi/registry.md

 1: registry plugin not found

-Please check if `mvn -U install package -Prelease -Dmaven.test.skip=true` is executed.
+Please check if `mvn -U install -Dmaven.test.skip=true` is executed.
 Besides, please check if the directory is configured in registry.plugin.dir in the configuration file contains the relevant plugins.

 2：registry connect timeout